Loopal/WatsPLAN-Android/Privacy Policy.md

 This policy is effective as of 2020-06-11

 ### Contact Us
-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at jzdevelopments@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact us at jzdevelopments@gmail.com.